 LMI data powered by LMI for All

-- You do not always need formal qualifications, but having subjects at National 4 or 5, including English, Maths and science subjects will give you a wider choice to choose from.
+- You do not always need formal qualifications, but having subjects at National 4 or 5, including English, Maths and science subjects will give you a wider choice of roles to choose from.

 - You must meet residency and nationality requirements – they are shown on the Royal Navy website.